Honda Civic Insurance Rates

 You can even start comparing Honda Civic auto insurance quotes from multiple companies by entering your ZIP code into our free tool.

-U.S. average insurance rates for a Honda Civic are $1,512 a year for full coverage insurance.
-Comprehensive costs approximately $256, collision costs $626, and liability insurance costs around $450.
-Liability-only insurance costs as low as $518 a year, with high-risk driver insurance costing around $3,316.
-Teens pay the highest rates at $5,808 a year or more.
+U.S. average auto insurance rates for a Honda Civic are $1,512 annually for full coverage insurance.
+Comprehensive costs on average $256 each year, collision insurance costs $626, and liability is estimated at $450.
+A policy with just liability insurance costs approximately $518 a year, and coverage for high-risk drivers costs around $3,316.
+16-year-old drivers pay the highest rates at up to $5,808 a year.

 Average premium for full coverage: $1,512